stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * The `model` matrix is not used in the skybox shader.

-* The existing vertex shader for the chalet model is refactored accordingly (both pipelines share the same layout).
+* The existing vertex shader for the chalet model is refactored accordingly (with both pipelines sharing the same layout).

 The fragment shader is the same as the previous demo except the sampler has a `samplerCube` declaration: